Pcloud Celebrates Lunar New Year With A Massive Discount

 pCloud, a European cloud drive service provider founded in Switzerland, is compliant with Swiss privacy laws and the GDPR, and since its inception in 2013, has redefined the way individuals and businesses manage their data, delivering safe, secure, reliable, and user-focused solutions that have earned the trust of more than 19 million users worldwide.

-The exclusive Lunar New Year promotio is designed to offer simplicity, accessibility, and security for a hassle-free digital experience.
+The exclusive Lunar New Year promotion is designed to offer simplicity, accessibility, and security for a hassle-free digital experience.

 Available for a limited time, users across Asia can enjoy a 54% discount on lifetime plans of 100 GB, 1 TB, and 5 TB.